Mana-One/dm-outils-dev/README.md

 # Smells detected
 Smell identified | Refactoring technique(s) used | Benefits of refactoring
  --- | --- | ---
-Object-orientation abuser : complex switch statement in Customer class | <ul><li>Creation of subclasses of Movie</li><li>Usage of polymorphism</li></ul> | The creation of subclasses gets rid of <b>another smell</b> : <b>Primitive obsession</b> with constants in Movie class.<br>The customer class no longer handles the calculation of rental prices, each subclass of Movie has its own method.<br>The same applies to the calculation of rental points.<br>Overall, the code is cleaner since it is shorter and a new behaviour (i.e subclass of Movie) will not compromise the statement method in Customer.
+Object-orientation abuser : complex switch statement in Customer class | <ul><li>Replace type code with subclasses</li><li>Replace conditional with polymorphism</li></ul> | The creation of subclasses gets rid of <b>another smell</b> : <b>Primitive obsession</b> with constants in Movie class.<br>The customer class no longer handles the calculation of rental prices, each subclass of Movie has its own method.<br>The same applies to the calculation of rental points.<br>Overall, the code is cleaner since it is shorter and a new behaviour (i.e subclass of Movie) will not compromise the statement method in Customer.
-Dispensable : Rental is a Data Class | <ul><li>Hide method of movie instance in a Rental</li></ul> | The Rental class now has other functionalities than simply returning data.<br>The method calls to calculate prices and points in the statement method of Customer class are simpler and more readable.
+Dispensable : Rental is a Data Class | <ul><li>Hide method</li></ul> | The Rental class now has other functionalities than simply returning data.<br>The method calls to calculate prices and points in the statement method of Customer class are simpler and more readable.
 Coupler : Message Chain in statement method of Customer class | <ul><li>Hide delegate</li></ul> | The Rental class no longer returns its movie instance.<br>Just like in the previous smell correction, the method call to get a title from a rental in the statement method of Customer class is simpler and more readable.<br>Since the movie instance in a rental is no longer fetchable, it is not possible to modify it by mistake which adds a layer of security for the application.
+Dispensable : Dead Code in Customer Class | <ul><li>Code removal</li></ul> | The getName method in Customer was never used.

 <br><br><br>

 # Optimizations